Wise up on your Wage

 A TIP CREDIT is the total amount of tips an employer may count towards the total applicable minimum wage.
 The federal tip credit is $5.12. per hr.
 A employer is allowed to pay servers $2.13 because they are claiming servers will make at least $5.12 an hour in tips.
 THIS IS WHY THEY ARE NOT REQUIRED TO PAY YOU THE FULL MINIMUM WAGE . $2.13 + tips received(Tip credit) must= the full applicable minimum wage.

 *Other states and cities have higher or lower tip credits.
-In Santa Fe, NM, for Example, where the full minimum wage is$9.85 employers take a higher tip credit.
-They are still allowed to pay servers $2.13 per hr but those servers must make $7.72 per hr in tips.
-If they don’t, the employer must reimburse them.
+In Santa Fe, NM, for Example, where the full minimum wage is$10.25 employers take a higher tip credit.
+Tipped employees in Santa Fe still only earn a base wage of $2.13. but those servers are supposed to make enough in tips to meet the city minimum wage.
+If they don’t, under city ordinance, the employer is supposed to reimburse them.
 Some states such as Virginia and New Jersey, allow employers under certain circumstances to take a full 100% tip credit.
 This means servers in these states may receive no hourly cash wage at all.
 States that prohibit the tip credit include: Alaska, California, Minnesota, Montana, Nevada, Oregon, and Washington.
-Servers who work in these states receive the same minimum wage as all other workers.
+Servers who work in these states (equal states) receive the same minimum wage as all other workers.

 WHEN THERE ARE NO OPPORTUNTIES TO EARN TIPS.